Trade Stock Indices

 Generating Signals

-When opening a new trade it's always important to calculate in advance how much you're willing to lose if the trade transaction moves against you.
+When opening a new trade it's always key to calculate in advance how much you're willing to lose if the trade transaction moves against you.
 Although the objective is to develop the best system in world, losses are inevitable & therefore being ready to tell where you will give up & cut your losses before beginning a trade is very important.

 5. Calculate risks in each setup